orangejuice/blog/data/activity/movie-英雄本色-1986/record.en.md

     Yun-fat, Ti Lung
 ---

-Via tw Stop Cloud, planning to revisit.
-The English translation of '英雄本色' is 'A Better Tomorrow', and the Japanese translation is 'Elegy of Men', both of which have almost opposite meanings, but both are smooth explanations.
+Via Twitter user 停云, planning to rewatch.
+'A Better Tomorrow' is translated as 'A Better Tomorrow' in English and 'Elegy of Men' in Japanese, which are almost opposite in meaning, but both interpretations make sense.